jeremeamia/super_closure/README.md

 ## Warning

 The SuperClosure class uses the `extract()` and `eval()` functions.
-These functions considered dangerous by many developers, but their use is required to created the serialization/unserialization functionality of SuperClosure.
+These functions considered dangerous by many developers, but their use is required to create the serialization/unserialization functionality of SuperClosure.